Mirth to all Dwellers of Creation, the Milky Way Galaxy, Our Sun & Planet Earth!

 Hello there, goeie dag, guten tag, dumelang, Здравствуйте, aloha, ciao, cześć, hola, hyālō, konnichiwa, marḥaban, merhaba, namaskar,namaste, nǐ hǎo, olá, salãm, salut, sawubona!
-Meet the author & expect the unexpected round every corner:
+Meet this author:

 Her name is Thalita, meaning 'little girl'